PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_266](./images/img_266.png)

-Once the breakpoints have been selected, Debug FIle can be selected:
+Once the breakpoints have been selected, Debug File can be selected:

 ![img_267](./images/img_267.png)